Cook Islands Round Cup

-The Cook Islands Round Cup, also known as the Rarotonga Round Cup and the Tower Insurance Premiership, is the top division of the Cook Islands Football Association in Cook Islands.
-The winner qualifies for the OFC Champions League.
+The Cook Islands Round Cup, also known as the Rarotonga Round Cup and the Mustonen Construction Premiership, is an amateur football league, regular season tournament for the Cook Islands Knockout Cup and is the top division of the Cook Islands Football Association.
+The winner qualifies for the OFC Champions League qualifying stage.

-Current champions
+History

-Tupapa Maraerenga won the 2024 Tower Insurance Premiership.
+League football has been competed in the Cook Islands since 1950, before the Rarotonga Club Competition was formed in 1992.